SixArm/mast-cell-help/topics/vitamin-b3-niacin/index.md

 # Vitamin B3 = Niacin

-Vitamin B3, also known as niacin or nicotinic acid, is one of the water-soluble B-vitamins that plays a crucial role in various metabolic processes within the body.
+Vitamin B3, also known as niacin or nicotinic acid, is one of the water-soluble B-vitamins.
 Niacin is involved in several important functions, including energy production, DNA repair, and the maintenance of healthy skin and nervous system.

 **Key aspects**: